vti-foundation/vti-governance-reference/README.md

 Publication of an interface, example, diagram, schema, or reference implementation in this repository does not make unpublished or separately published VTI standards, certification materials, or other intellectual property part of this repository.

-Nothing in this repository should be interpreted as establishing conformance, certification, approval, or endorsement by VTI Foundation.
+Nothing in this repository should be interpreted as establishing conformance, certification, approval, or endorsement by VTI Foundation Inc..

 See [`NOTICE.md`](NOTICE.md) for additional intellectual-property and trademark information.